Ask Slashdot: Advice For a Yahoo Mail Refugee

 Don't match in my experience.

-Email the wrong tool for privacy (Score:2)
+Email the wrong tool for privacy (Score:3)

 If you want private communications, look for a different way, a private way, to communicate.

 If you want convenient email for casual use, try GMail.
 For example, Google will find things in your email, like confirmation emails of your upcoming flights, and then Google will be sure to remind you on your smart phone.
-But I don't treat communication with my airline the same as I might treat comm
+But I don't treat communication with my airline the same as I might treat communication with other parties.

+If you want privacy, isn't email the wrong tool?
+Isn't email like a post card that anyone can read in transit?

+Mail in a PGP or S/MIME envelope can't be read in transit.

 I'm just staying with Yahoo mail (Score:2)